 In the divorce process, one of the most commonly misunderstood factors is the division of property and debt agreements.
 In some cases, these legal matters are very straightforward while in others they can become extremely complicated.
 For example, if you entered a written property agreement before or during your marriage, the terms of that agreement could have a direct impact on the terms of the divorce.
 These property agreements are sometimes known as prenuptial and postnuptial agreements.
 Whether you signed an agreement or not, we recommend consulting with an experienced divorce attorney to evaluate your legal options in the areas of property and debt concerning your divorce.

 Choosing the Right Divorce Attorney

 Here at Bansmer Law, we realize whether the matter is simple or complex, clients deserve to have their legal issues solved promptly, efficient, at a reasonable price, and with an eye toward protecting their interests.

 Although the decision and steps necessary to end a marriage can be difficult, the option to divorce is an important freedom that allows us to move through the healing process from marital conditions that can seem hopeless.
 The reasons for divorce can be many.
 So, when a marriage is ending, and you’re overwhelmed with everything that’s needed to legally terminate it, finding the correct divorce attorney is a huge part of resolving these issues.
-Attorneys, Erica Bansmer and Elizabeth Stephens see their role as not only a legal advocate but a counselor and adviser with an encompassing knowledge of the family law process and a unique sensitivity to the emotional impact that divorce can have on clients.
+Attorney Erica Bansmer see their role as not only a legal advocate but a counselor and adviser with an encompassing knowledge of the family law process and a unique sensitivity to the emotional impact that divorce can have on clients.